-Several submitters including Janet Ablitt (Aus), Pam Bourne (Aus) and The National Council of Women of Australia raised the issue that insect-protected GM plants such as corn line 1507 may increase the possibility of target insects developing resistance to Bt proteins.
+Several submitters, including Janet Ablitt (Aus), Pam Bourne (Aus) and The National Council of Women of Australia, raised the issue that insect-protected GM plants such as corn line 1507 may increase the possibility of target insects developing resistance to Bt proteins.
 They raise concerns that organic farmers could lose the use of Bt as a bioinsecticide due to the cultivation of GM crops expressing one or more Bt proteins.

 Insect resistance is a frequently raised environmental issue.
-For crops intended for cultivation in Australia, the assessment of risk of insect pest resistance due to the planting of Bt plants is carried out by the Office of the Gene Technology Regulator (OGTR), in addition to other government agencies such as the National Registration Authority for Agricultural and Veterinary Chemicals (NRA) and Environment Australia.
+For crops intended for cultivation in Australia, the assessment of risk of insect pest resistance due to the planting of Bt plants is carried out by the Office of the Gene Technology Regulator (OGTR), in addition to other government agencies such as the Australian Pesticides and Veterinary Medicines Authority (APVMA) and Environment Australia.
 In New Zealand, the Environmental Risk Management Authority (ERMA) in conjunction with the Ministry of Agriculture and Forestry (MAF) is responsible for assessing the risks to the New Zealand environment from the cultivation of GM crops.

 FSANZ has notified the OGTR of these environmental concerns relating to the use of Bt crops.
-However, currently there is no application to the relevant authorities for a risk analysis on corn line 1507.
-The current application seeking food approval is due to the possibility that, following commercial planting overseas, food from this line may enter the Australian and New Zealand food supply as imported products.
+However, currently there is no intention to seek permission for a commercial licence to grow corn line 1507 in Australia or New Zealand.
+The current application to FSANZ seeking food approval is due to the possibility that, following commercial planting overseas, food from this line may enter the Australian and New Zealand food supply as imported products.

 The development of insect resistance is an ongoing issue for all agricultural sectors using Bt products, including growers of organic, conventional and GM crops.
 In Australia, as well as in other countries, it is a requirement for insect resistance management plans to be implemented when Bt crops are grown.
-Such plans are designed specifically to minimise the build up of resistance in the pest population and take into consideration a range of factors (eg. buffer zones and insect refuges, pest biology, ecology data, monitoring and surveillance and remedial action).
+Such plans are designed specifically to minimise the build up of resistance in the pest population and take into consideration a range of factors (e.g. buffer zones and insect refuges, pest biology, ecology data, monitoring and surveillance and remedial action).